 Here are a few questions which may help you:

 Should your ideal skill assessment tool be scientifically validated?

-Can your ideal skill assessment tool be integrated with you applicant tracking system (ATS)?
+Can your ideal skill assessment tool be integrated with your applicant tracking system (ATS)?

-Does your ideal skill assessment tool offer a 24×7 customer support by email or telephone?
+Does your ideal skill assessment tool offer 24×7 customer support by email or telephone?

 Should your ideal skill assessment tool offer the possibility of customizing the skills tests?